 Custom resource definitions support

-If your Kubernetes cluster is extended with custom resources, PhpStorm can validate them with custom resource definition (CRD) specifcations.
+If you extend the Kubernetes cluster with custom resources, PhpStorm can validate them with custom resource definition (CRD) specifications.

 Specify the path to CRD specifications

 Press Ctrl+Alt+S to open the IDE settings and select.

 Click and either select a local CRD file or specify a URL.
 Then click OK.

 Use and to rearrange the list of CRD files.
 This defines the priority for conflicting definitions: PhpStorm will use the lowest one if it is defined in more than one file.